How to Write an Effective Research Proposal for your Masters Dissertation

 Word limits for dissertation proposals can vary considerably depending on your discipline.
 Humanities departments will generally require a proposal of around 1,000 words (this can occasionally be up to 2,000), while a proposal for a STEM dissertation could be as short as 250-350 words.
 Your department will provide guidance on this.

 Hopefully, this guide has given you an idea of what you Masters dissertation proposal should include.
 Though it will likely not count towards your overall grade, it’s worth using the proposal writing process as an opportunity to put in some serious groundwork.
-This will help you parse and flesh out your ideas and provide you will with an invaluable resource that you can draw on later in the writing process!
+This will help you parse and flesh out your ideas and provide you with an invaluable resource that you can draw on later in the writing process!

 For more information, check out our full guide to researching and writing your Masters dissertation.